myprizepicks/pgbouncer-docker/README.md

 ## 📖 Overview

-The build system automates the process of pulling the latest code from the main branch of the PgBouncer project weekly, packaging it into a Docker image, and publishing the image.
+The build system automates the process of pulling the latest code from the main branch of the PgBouncer project, packaging it into a Docker image, and publishing the image.

 ⚡️ We now have a [Helm chart available for deploying PgBouncer](https://github.com/icoretech/helm).